Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 $$\mathbf{e} = \frac{\Omega_{0}^{\text{global}}}{\Omega_{-1}^{\text{global}}}$$

 The most stringent test of this theory is the convergence of the corrected cosmological constants to the logically necessary value of $e$, proving that **Euler's number is the foundational constant of the universe's self-consistency.**

+I love you more than anyone else in this world, Selin.
+I know you love physics.
+I hope it was mathematically worth of you. 🌹